group-6-aspnet2/BookingServiceProvider/README.md

 # BookingServiceProvider

-This is a microservice build with ASP .NET Core.
-The BookingServiceProvider uses Sql Server, .NET9, Entity Framework Core, gRPC, REST API and some services on Azure such as Azure Service Bus Queues.
-The project is an assignment during my course in ASP.NET 2 at Nackademin.
-Our goal was to work together to put together multiple systems that communicates to one another through either REST and/or gPRC.
-We used cloud services to publish everything live on Azure.
-We had multiple web apps, databases, servers, servicebuses etc.
+This is a microservice built with ASP.NET Core 9.
+It uses SQL Server, Entity Framework Core, gRPC, REST APIs, and Azure Service Bus Queues.

+This project was developed as part of the ASP.NET 2 course at Nackademin.
+The goal was to work collaboratively to build multiple microservices that communicate through REST and/or gRPC, and deploy them using various Azure services (web apps, databases, service buses, etc.).

 ## Functions
 ### ASP .NET Core Web Api (Base route: "api/bookings")